 7. Serve the soufflés immediately with radicchio leaves for dipping

-For more from this cookbook, see:• Shrimp and Quinoa Grits Recipe
+More from Cut the Carbs:• Shrimp and Quinoa Grits Recipe

 • Homemade Zucchini Fries Recipe